 William IV, count of Hainaut (1990) Willem Verbon

 This equestrian image of William IV, count of Hainaut adorns the forecourt of the Schielandshuis (formerly Historical Museum).
-It represents the man who granted Rotterdam city law in 1340.
-William IV of Holland (also William II of Hainaut) thus followed in the footsteps of his father William III, who already granted the Rotterdammers some privileges in 1328.
-Around that time, Rotterdam had an estimated 2000 population.
-City law meant that the city and the townspeople were given a number of privileges.
-For example, the city was granted toll freedom, permission to hold two annual fairs, exemption from a number of taxes and extensive powers in the field of administration and justice, although the count had the final say on this.
-He was also entitled to two-thirds of the fines and received the income from the leasing of a number of urban rights.
-In exchange for privileges, the city was obliged to deliver armed men and pay some taxes in times of war.
-Willem IV (1318-1345) succeeded his father in 1337.
-He was an adventurous knight who did not excel in diplomacy.
-He lived - and died - by the sword.
-In the eight years of his reign, he made a pilgrimage to Jerusalem and fought with Moors, Wenden, Lithuanians, and Prussia.
-Closer to home, he became embroiled in a Dutch-Utrecht war.
-William IV started a campaign against the Frisians, but his army was chopped outside of Stavoren near Warns.
-William IV did not survive the battle either.
-The sculpture for the Schielandshuis is only a slight reflection of what sculptor Willem Verbon envisioned when he designed this sculpture in the 1970s.
-He saw the image of Rotterdam's 650 anniversary in 1990 more than life-size in a prominent place in the city center, but he didn't have the time.
-William IV had to settle for this performance, which was unveiled on November 7 1990.
-Source: Hans Baaij, Rotterdam Image Guide Center (Rotterdam, 2001)
+It depicts the man who granted Rotterdam city rights in 1340.
+William IV of Holland (also William II of Henegouwen) thus followed in the footsteps of his father William III, who in 1328 already granted the Rotterdammers some privileges.
+Around that time, Rotterdam had an estimated 2000 inhabitants.
+The city charter meant that the city and the townspeople were given a number of privileges.
+For example, the city was granted toll exemption, permission to hold two annual fairs, exemption from a number of taxes and extensive powers in the field of administration and justice, although the count had the last word on this point.
+He was also entitled to two-thirds of the fines and received the income from the lease of some city rights.
+In return for the privileges, the city was obliged to supply armed men and pay some taxes in times of war.
+William IV (1318-1345) succeeded his father in 1337.
+He was an adventurous knight who did not excel at diplomacy.
+He lived—and died—by the sword.
+In the eight years of his reign he made a pilgrimage to Jerusalem and fought with Moors, Wends, Lithuanians and Prussians.
+Closer to home, he became involved in a Dutch-Utrecht war.
+William IV started a campaign against the Frisians, but his army was cut to pieces outside Stavoren near Warns.
+William IV also did not survive the battle.
+The statue in front of the Schielandshuis is only a faint reflection of what sculptor Willem Verbon had in mind when he designed this statue in the 650s.
+At the 1990th anniversary of Rotterdam in 7, he saw the statue as larger than life in a prominent place in the city centre, but he was not with the times.
+Willem IV had to be satisfied with this version, which was unveiled on November 1990, XNUMX.
+(Source: Hans Baaij, Rotterdam City Center Pictures Guide – Rotterdam, 2001)